Frequently Asked Questions

 What if I want a deeper sliding wardrobe?

 When sliding wardrobes are fitted between 2 walls (wall to wall), they can be done so at any depth you like, however this should ideally not be less than 54cm and that increases to 58cm if you want to be able to fit our drawers.

 If you are purchasing our internals then the overall minimum depth of your wardrobe must be no less than 54cm - 58cm, however it can be deeper.
 If you already have internals or you are planning to purchase internals from somewhere else, you need to allow 9cm in front of the internals for our track, doors and casing.

 Where your internals are deeper than 55cm and you want to purchase our end panels because the wardrobe is not wall to wall, the standard depth of 64cm will not be deep enough.
-Please speak to us before or after ordering where we can arrange for deeper end panels to be manufactured and included with your order or you can add a deeper 90cm end panel to your order using our Extras page.
+Please select the deeper end panel option on the casing colour stage of the design tool where we will swap the standard 64cm end panel for a deeper 90cm end panel.
+Alternatively, you can also add an additional deeper 90cm end panel to your order using our extras page.